radical-cybertools/radical.pilot/docs/source/user_guide/09_mpi_units.rst

 -------------------

 :download:`09_mpi_units.py <../../../examples/09_mpi_units.py>`.
-uses the code above to run a bag of duplicated `echo` commands:
+uses the code above to run a bag of duplicated `echo` commands.

+.. note:: This example requires a working MPI installation.
+Without it, it will fail.

 .. image:: 09_mpi_units.png